-Evaluation and Performance Measurement in Information Agencies Staff Contact: Dr Patricia Willard kinds or measures; meir integration into the plaining cycle and management information system and use in staff and organisational development.
+Evaluation and Performance Measurement in Information Agencies Staff Contact: Dr Patricia Willard CP15 S1 HPW2

+Political and administrative contexts.
+Design of various kinds of measures; their integration into the planning cycle and management information system and use in staff and organisational development.
 Implementation of evaluations.
 Analysis and interpretation of data.